internet4000/find/readme.md

 > There are more examples of usages, and development notes in the
 > [./docs](./docs/) folder.

+> Remember, this is an experimental project, please make regular
+> backups of your custom syntax, and "pin a package version that
+> works" if you are running a custom instance.
+For full privacy, run a
+> personal instance.

 It _does not need to be installed as a browser extension or addon_, though the UX feels more fluid when used as "default search engine" (can be self hosted, but does not need to in order to be customized).